Turning Point Therapeutics (NASDAQ:TPTX) Shares Gap Up to $77.60

-Turning Point Therapeutics, Inc. (NASDAQ:TPTX) shares gapped up prior to trading on Thursday .
+Turning Point Therapeutics, Inc. (NASDAQ:TPTX)’s stock price gapped up prior to trading on Thursday .
 The stock had previously closed at $77.60, but opened at $81.00.
 Turning Point Therapeutics shares last traded at $77.31, with a volume of 2,737 shares changing hands.

-In other Turning Point Therapeutics news, SVP Brian Lee Baker sold 28,435 shares of the business’s stock in a transaction dated Tuesday, March 23rd.
-The shares were sold at an average price of $100.65, for a total value of $2,861,982.75.
-Following the transaction, the senior vice president now directly owns 4,116 shares in the company, valued at approximately $414,275.40.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+In other news, SVP Brian Lee Baker sold 28,435 shares of the business’s stock in a transaction that occurred on Tuesday, March 23rd.
+The stock was sold at an average price of $100.65, for a total transaction of $2,861,982.75.
+Following the completion of the sale, the senior vice president now owns 4,116 shares in the company, valued at $414,275.40.
+The sale was disclosed in a filing with the SEC, which is available at this hyperlink.
 Insiders own 7.30% of the company’s stock.

-A number of large investors have recently bought and sold shares of TPTX.
-Point72 Hong Kong Ltd acquired a new position in Turning Point Therapeutics in the 1st quarter valued at about $56,000.
-FORA Capital LLC acquired a new position in Turning Point Therapeutics in the 1st quarter valued at about $64,000.
-Lazard Asset Management LLC acquired a new position in Turning Point Therapeutics in the 4th quarter valued at about $69,000.
-Public Employees Retirement System of Ohio acquired a new position in Turning Point Therapeutics in the 1st quarter valued at about $103,000.
-Finally, E Fund Management Co.
-Ltd. acquired a new position in Turning Point Therapeutics in the 1st quarter valued at about $114,000.
-Institutional investors own 89.67% of the company’s stock.
+Hedge funds have recently modified their holdings of the stock.
+Dimensional Fund Advisors LP bought a new position in Turning Point Therapeutics during the 4th quarter worth $2,950,000.
+Swiss National Bank grew its holdings in shares of Turning Point Therapeutics by 17.8% during the 4th quarter.
+Swiss National Bank now owns 90,000 shares of the company’s stock worth $10,967,000 after purchasing an additional 13,600 shares in the last quarter.
+Ergoteles LLC bought a new position in shares of Turning Point Therapeutics in the first quarter worth $4,017,000.
+State Board of Administration of Florida Retirement System increased its position in shares of Turning Point Therapeutics by 3.6% in the first quarter.
+State Board of Administration of Florida Retirement System now owns 14,753 shares of the company’s stock worth $1,395,000 after purchasing an additional 510 shares during the period.
+Finally, Advisors Asset Management Inc. increased its position in shares of Turning Point Therapeutics by 49.8% in the first quarter.
+Advisors Asset Management Inc. now owns 3,851 shares of the company’s stock worth $364,000 after purchasing an additional 1,280 shares during the period.
+Institutional investors and hedge funds own 89.67% of the company’s stock.

 Turning Point Therapeutics Company Profile (NASDAQ:TPTX)